-AP Essay: Violence meets well-traveled reporter in hometown
+AP Essay: Violence Meets Well-traveled Reporter In Hometown

 The shooting made for a long work day, but afterward, I could drive home, dine on my wife Vickii’s chicken tortilla soup instead of ordering a late-night room service burger, and then sleep in my own bed — not in a hotel, or in a rental car, on a storm shelter floor, or in the back of an Army truck.
 The next morning, I picked from clothes hanging in a closet, not crammed into a travel bag, and drove back to downtown.

-I was listening on the way to a satellite radio country music channel and a Connie Smith song came on that I had never heard anywhere before except at Reds baseball games, where it’s a favorite of the team’s owner:
+I was listening on the way to a satellite radio country music channel and a came on that I had never heard anywhere before except at Reds baseball games, where it’s a favorite of the team’s owner:

 “One more hour and I’ll be home. … Shinin’ like a jewel in the valley below.
 Cincinnati, O-hi-o.
 Cincinnati, O-hi-o.”